sbacky/django-practice/README.md

 The purpose of this project is to build a simple social network that allows the user to post short text-based messages.
 Users will be able to follow other users to see their posts or unfollow them to stop seeing their posts.

-A high-level overview of the steps that this project will follow, include: Set up the base project, Extend the django user model, Implement a Post-Save hook.
+A high-level overview of the steps that this project, include: Set up the base project, Extend the django user model, Implement a Post-Save hook.

 ## **Project Overview**